-178 BMI was used as a moderator in a meta-regression analysis (methods-of-moments model), to 179 determine if BMI could explain the variation in effect size values seen between studies for acylated 180 ghrelin concentrations [17].
-Mean BMIs were pooled from studies collected in the current review 181 together with those reported for lean individuals in a recent review by Schubert et al. [15].
-Mean BMI 182 was included as a moderating variable, as a negative association exists between study mean BMI 183 and acylated ghrelin concentrations [29].
-This analysis was only performed for acylated ghrelin as 184 there were not enough studies (N < 3) reporting data for total PYY or total GLP-1 to obtain sufficiently-185 precise and meaningful estimations of meta-regression slope.
+2.7.
+Metaregression Analyses for BMI of Acylated Ghrelin AUC between Exercise and Control Conditions.
+BMI was used as a moderator in a metaregression analysis (methods-of-moments model), to determine whether BMI could explain the variation in effect size values seen between studies for acylated ghrelin concentrations [17].
+Mean BMIs were pooled from studies collected in the current review together with those reported for lean individuals in a recent review by Schubert et al. [15].
+Mean BMI was included as a moderating variable, as a negative association exists between study mean BMI and acylated ghrelin concentrations [25].
+This analysis was only performed for acylated ghrelin as there were not enough studies (N < 3) reporting data for total PYY or total GLP-1 to obtain sufficiently precise and meaningful estimations of metaregression slope.